return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_sli_c.rst

 only when driver needs to support target mode functionality or IP over FC functionalities.

 This function is called with no lock held.
+SLI3 only.

 .. _`lpfc_sli_async_event_handler`: